nodarhub/hdk_setup/README.md

 - Transfers time from the PTP hardware clock (PHC) to CLOCK_REALTIME
 - Runs after PTP slave has synchronized with the external master
 - Creates `phc2sys.service` for automatic startup
+- `systemd-timesyncd` is disabled during install to give PHC2SYS sole control of the system clock (re-enabled on uninstall)

 ### Clock (Both platforms)